How does desalination and reverse osmosis work?

 In its most simple terms, the system draws seawater up, filters out sediment and particulates, then puts the clean seawater under high pressure to pass through an RO membrane.
 The RO membrane is a semi-permeable polyamide thin-film composite.

 A traditional filter, like our prefilter, works by passing all the water through it.
 The fine construct prevents larger particles from getting through and they are captured on the filter material.
 When a lot of particles have been captured on the filter and it’s dirty, you change it.

 In contrast to a traditional filter, the reverse osmosis process has filtered seawater passed across the membrane surface at high pressure.
 Keeping the description simple, the system is essentially extracting a small percentage of the freshwater from the seawater stream.
-The majority of the water and all of the salt continues in the flow and out the brine waste water hose.
+The majority of the water and all of the salt continues in the flow and out the brine waste water hose back to the sea.
 The salt does not accumulate on the membrane, which is why RO membranes do not need to be cleaned or replaced regularly.